Table of Contents

 Note

-The tool will only take over the selection of the frame source during the assembly process on the Unity editor.
+The tool only manages frame source selection during assembly in the Unity editor.
 This option has no effect when the application is packaged and run.

-During normal operation, the EIF playback control function will be displayed in the part outlined in the upper part of the tool:
+During normal operation, the EIF playback control features appear in the boxed area at the top of the tool:

 alt text

-• : Play, resume playback from a paused or stopped state
+• : Play, resume playback from paused or stopped state

 • ▮▮: Pause